-Tier I members contributions as determined annually in cooperation with the plan actuary pursuant to Section 31621.3 for General Members of SJCERA Tier I, and pursuant to Section 31639.5 for Safety Members of SJCERA Tier I, and expressed as a percentage of payroll shall be known as the "Basic Member Contribution Rate."
-Employees who are members of SJCERA Tier I pay the Basic Member Contribution Rate applicable to their member category plus the increase in that rate as specified in Government Code Section 31631.5 (a)(1), not to exceed 50% of the normal cost of benefits, except that the contribution of the member will be no more than 33% above the applicable Basic Member Contribution Rate.

-The rate specified in Section 31631.5 (a)(1) that is applicable to county peace officers is the rate applicable to all Safety Members of SJCERA Tier I.
+Tier I members contributions as determined annually by the plan actuary pursuant to Section 31621.3 for General Members of SJCERA Tier I, and pursuant to Section 31639.5 for Safety Members of SJCERA Tier I, and expressed as a percentage of payroll shall be known as the "Basic Member Contribution Rate."
+Employees who are members of SJCERA Tier I shall pay the Basic Member Contribution Rate applicable to their member category plus the increase in that rate as specified in Government Code Section 31631.5 (a) (1), not to exceed 50% of the normal cost of benefits.
+The increase in the rate specified in Section 31631.5 (a) (1) that is applicable to county peace officers shall be the increase in the rate applicable to all Safety Members of SJCERA Tier I.

-Tier II members pay member contributions pursuant to Government Code Section 7522.30, which is at least 50% of normal cost as determined annually in cooperation with the plan actuary and expressed as a percentage of payroll.
+Tier II members shall pay member contributions pursuant to Government Code Section 7522.30, which shall be at least 50% of normal cost as determined annually by the plan actuary and expressed as a percentage of payroll.
 The County shall not pay any of the required member contribution.